Why are coups making a comeback in Africa?

 "If the people are crushed by their elites, it is up to the army to give the people their freedom," said Guinea's new leader, quoting the former Ghanaian president Jerry Rawlings who himself led two coups

 It is perhaps no coincidence Doumbouya quoted the feisty Rawlings, who was very effective at expressing the anger Ghanaians felt towards their political elites when he led military juntas in the 1980s.
-Desperate citizens living in political systems they often rightly believe elections are fixed can easily be seduced by anti-elite, anti-corruption rhetoric coupled with the promise of the new.
+Desperate citizens living in political systems they often rightly believe are fixed can easily be seduced by anti-elite, anti-corruption rhetoric coupled with the promise of the new.

 We should, unfortunately, prepare ourselves for the eventuality of more coups in Africa in the coming years.
 They are not to be expected in richer countries with strong institutions such as South Africa, Ghana or Botswana but in the poorer more fragile states.
 As are Mali, Niger, Chad and now Guinea where coups and coup attempts have recently occurred.